gregunz/invertransforms/README.md

 This library can be particularly useful in following situations:
 - Reverting a NN-model output in order to stack predictions
 - Applying the same (random) transformations the same way on different inputs
-- ...

 Features
 --------
-* Invert any transformations even random ones
+- Invert any transformations, even random ones
-* Replay any transformations even random ones
+- Replay any transformations, even random ones
+- Track all transformations to get revert them long after.
-* All classes extend its torchvision transformation equivalent class (this means, just replace your import statement and you're free to go)
+- All classes extend its torchvision transformation equivalent class.
+ This means, you can just replace your previous torchvision import statements and it will not break your code.
-* Extensive unit testing (100% coverage, be safe, hopefully)
+- Extensive unit testing (100% coverage, be safe, hopefully)

 Future Improvements